fengxia41103/myblog/content/downloads/pandoc/resume.md

 # Summary

+- Top full stack capability.
+Specialize in designing high availability & high scalability system in cloud environment.

+- Strong tech lead in building and mentoring high-performance engineering teams.
+Well rounded technical knowledge and personal skills in meeting needs of

 - 20+ years experience in research and development with a proven track of records of design and implementing mission-critical systems from lab to production.

-- 10+ years experience designing and implementing full-stack application.
-Specialize in HA & high scalability architecture, relational data modeling, Python Django backend, ReacJS frontend, RESTful interface & integration, responsive/mobile-ready UI.
+- 15+ years experience in MVC, MVVM, data modeling, relational database (MySQL, Postgres), RESTful API, Django/Flask, REACT, Redux, MUI.

-- 10+ years experience in working closely with customer and project stakeholders to balance product requirement, delivery quality, and financial success.
+- 15+ years experience in working closely with customer and stakeholders to balance product requirement, deliver quality results, and achieve financial success.

 - 10+ years experience in building and leading top engineering talent and high-performance product engineering teams.
 Well rounded